Palo Alto: Security Zones, Profiles and Policies (Rules)

 Avoid "rule shadowing" by placing more specific rules above the larger scope rules.

-Example, host rule above network rule:
+Example of correct configuration, host rule above network rule:

 You can add the profiles (and profile groups) to your policy rule under the rule settings > "Action" tab: